EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 * `retry_connection'`: When the connection is closed by the server or due to a client error, attempt to reconnect at the specified interval in seconds.
 A value of zero means no reattempt will be made.
 Default is `0`.

+* `sslctx'`: An SSLContext object, with client and certificate authority set appropriately, used when connecting to a TLS port in a broker.
+A value of `None` means no security will be implemented over the socket.
+Default is `None`.

+* `sslhost'`: A String representing a host for signed certificates.
+If the hostname isn't part of the certificate, leave it blank.
+Default is `""`.

 * `will_packet'`: MQTT allows the client to send a [will message](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Will_Flag)